Skip to content ↓

 Curriculum leads’ attend co-ordinator meetings to keep up to date with local and national initiatives in education.

-The SENCO (Mrs Lillo) & Inclusion Manager (Mrs Sebire) attend local authority SENCO briefing meetings as well as being part of the SEND Locality Forum.
+The SENCO (Mrs Lillo) attends local authority SENCO briefing meetings as well as being part of the SEND Locality Forum.

 Fairchildes is recognised as an inclusive school and has the Inclusion Quality Mark (IQM) flagship award.